top of page

 Alternatives

-1. No Build: This would leave all roads as they are with no improvements beyond routine maintenance.
+1. No Build: This would leave all segments of the project as they are with no improvements beyond routine maintenance.
+(Considered but eliminated)

 2.Roadway typical sections